Chen Shui-bian: Entry into politics

 Chen became involved in politics in 1980 when he defended the participants of the Kaohsiung Incident in a military court.
 While his client Huang Hsin-chieh, the leading opposition dissident, and seven co-defendants, including his future Vice President Annette Lu, were found guilty, Chen came to be known for his forceful and colorful arguments.
 He has stated that it was during this period that he realized the unfairness of the political system in Taiwan and became politically active as a member of the Tangwai movement.

 Chen won a seat in the Taipei City Council as a Tangwai candidate in 1981 and served until 1985.
 In 1984, he founded the pro-opposition Civil Servant Public Policy Research Association, which published a magazine called Neo-Formosa.
-On January 12, 1985, Chen was sentenced to a year in prison for libel as a result of his editorship of Neo-Formosa, following the publication of an article which claimed that the doctoral dissertation of Elmer Fung, a college philosophy professor (who would later become a New Party legislator), was plagiarized.
+On 12 January 1985, Chen was sentenced to a year in prison for libel as a result of his editorship of Neo-Formosa, following the publication of an article which claimed that the doctoral dissertation of Elmer Fung, a college philosophy professor (who would later become a New Party legislator), was plagiarized.

 While appealing the sentence, he returned to Tainan to run for county magistrate in November 1985.
 Three days after losing the election, his wife, Wu Shu-chen was hit twice by a hand tractor driven by Chang Jong-tsai as Chen and Wu were thanking their supporters.
 She was left paralyzed from the waist down.
 His supporters believed this was part of a government campaign to intimidate him, although another theory says it was a simple traffic accident.

-Chen lost his appeal in May 1986 and began serving eight months in the Tucheng Penitentiary (土城看守所) along with Huang Tien-fu and Lee I-yang, two other defendants in the case.
+Chen lost his appeal in May 1986 and began serving eight months in the Tucheng Penitentiary along with Huang Tien-fu and Lee I-yang, two other defendants in the case.
 Whilst in Tucheng the 3 prisoners were also joined for a period of time by Chi Chia-wei a prominent gay rights activist in Taiwan.
 While he was in prison, his wife campaigned and was elected to the Legislative Yuan.
 Upon his release in 1987, Chen served as her chief counsel.
 In May 2022, the Transitional Justice Commission overturned Chen, Huang and Lee's libel charges.

 In 1989, Chen was elected to the Legislative Yuan and served as the executive director of the Democratic Progressive Party caucus.
 With the support of some KMT colleagues, Chen was also elected convener of the National Defense Committee.
 He was instrumental in laying out and moderating many of the DPP's positions on Taiwan independence, including the four ifs.
 He was reelected to another three-year term in 1992, but resigned in two years to become mayor.